Insentra/ApplicationControl/README.md

 # Application Control

-A module for retrieving application information for application control and white listing purposes with tools such as Ivanti Application Manager and Microsoft AppLocker.
+A module for retrieving application information for application control and allow listing purposes with tools such as Ivanti Application Manager and Microsoft AppLocker.

 ## Module